-As we transition from winter into spring and new tender leaves begin to color the ground under our feet, it's a good time to restore our nervous systems for the busy year ahead.
+It is always a good time to support our nervous systems and think about overall health.
 Herbal nervines and adaptogens are our allies for coping with the normal day-to-day aggravations of life, especially work pressures, family responsibilities, financial worries, lack of warm weather, and regular use of caffeine.
 Whether your nervous tension results in occasional minor aches and pains, occasional melancholy, or sleepless nights, there are many herbs that can help us find relaxation and calm both day and night.

 Stress is the body’s heightened physiological response to stimuli, both good and bad.
 The adrenal glands secrete stress hormones including cortisol and adrenaline which create a cascade of effects including a rush of energy, increased heart rate, and rising blood pressure.
 These hormones act as an emergency response to a temporary situation, subsiding to normal functioning when the event has passed.
 However, constant release of these hormones can result in a weakened immune response, over-stressed mind, and harmful inflammation.

-Nervines are herbs that specifically helps support the nervous system.
-Their effects range from tonics like Skullcap and Oat Tops, to mildly calming herbs like Catnip and Chamomile, to strongly sedative ones like Valerian and Hops.
-They are used to help relieve nagging muscle tension and spasms, circular thoughts, wakeful nights, and the occasional worry we all experience from time to time.
-Some of these herbs provide multiple nervine actions, such as Skullcap which helps reduce muscle tension, helps calm worried thoughts, and nourishes the nervous system.
-Others such as Oat Tops, are not necessarily relaxing to the physical body, but help support healthy nerve functioning when taken on a regular basis.
+- Nervines are herbs that specifically helps support the nervous system.
+Their effects range from tonics like skullcap and oat tops, to mildly calming herbs like catnip and chamomile, to stronger ones like valerian and hops.
+They are used to help relieve normal muscle tension and spasms, circular thoughts, wakeful nights, and the occasional worry we all experience from time to time.
+Some of these herbs provide multiple nervine actions, such as skullcap which helps reduce muscle tension, helps calm worried thoughts, and nourishes the nervous system.
+Others such as oat tops, are not necessarily relaxing to the physical body, but help support healthy nerve functioning when taken on a regular basis.

 - Adaptogens are another group of herbs that help us face and handle stress as it happens - although the classification is often complicated and the boundaries difficult to define.
 These herbs help restore overall balance and strengthen the functioning of the body as a whole without impacting the balance of an individual organ or body system.
 Adaptogens facilitate these changes by a wide range of actions and energetics, rather than one specific action.
-Adaptogens can be stimulating and/or relaxing, many help improve focus, help support normal immune system functioning, or provide some other broad-spectrum normalizing influence on unbalanced physiological processes.
+Adaptogens many help improve focus, help support normal immune system functioning, or provide some other broad-spectrum normalizing influence on unbalanced physiological processes.

 By definition, the active properties of the adaptogenic herb must be safe, non-toxic, and non-habit forming, even when taken over a long period of time.
 When taken daily as a tea or extract, these herbs can help improve your mental functioning and allow your body to adapt more easily to stressful situations, relieving an overactive adrenal response.
 However, as Kiva Rose suggests, herbs should not be used to push us beyond our limits and cannot replace the benefits of good restful sleep.
 These herbs are of better use to our health and healing when paired with the appropriate need or used as gentle tonics.